marianabuhazi/esp/tools/newsocgen/README.md

 - Implement vendor names (ex: `sld`) for accelerators in `.esp_config*` files
 - Make sure that `get_ip_acc()` and `get_impl_acc()` functions for accelerators in `.esp_config*` in `tile.cpp` correctly work for all accelerators
 - Update “make targets” such as `esp-xconfig`, `esp-config` `esp-defconfig`
+- Fix the "Power Information" button for CPU with nonzero "Clock domain" values

 ## Dependencies
 - Running `$ qmake-qt5 --version` returns